More signs pointing to AI's growth in the federal market

 Leveraging emerging technologies such as AI is the logical step following the White House’s strong emphasis on IT modernization.
 Ultimately, it is not replacing an old legacy computer with a newer one that delivers innovation that matters.
 It is the ability to leverage new tools—with the critical help of the private sector—that will help agencies redesign business processes that improve service delivery to the American people.

 Mr. Berteau became the President and Chief Executive Officer of the Professional Services Council (PSC) on March 28, 2016.
-With nearly 400 members, PSC is the premier advocate of and resource for the federal technology and professional services industry.
-As CEO, Mr. Berteau focuses on legislative and regulatory issues related to government acquisition, budgets, and requirements, helping to shape public policy, lead strategic coalitions, and work to improve communications between government and industry.
-PSC’s member companies represent small, medium, and large businesses that provide federal agencies with services of all kinds, including engineering, logistics, operations and maintenance, information technology, facilities management, international development, scientific, and environmental services.
+With more than 400 members, PSC is the premier advocate of and resource for the federal services industry.
+As CEO, Mr. Berteau focuses on legislative and regulatory issues related to government acquisition, budgets, and requirements by helping to shape public policy, leading strategic coalitions, and working to improve communications between government and industry.

 Prior to PSC, Mr. Berteau was confirmed in December 2014 as the Assistant Secretary of Defense for Logistics and Materiel Readiness.
-He managed logistics policy and processes to provide superior, cost effective, joint logistics support to the entire Department of Defense.
-He oversaw the management of the $170 billion in Department of Defense logistics operations.
+He oversaw the management of the $170 billion in Department of Defense logistics.

-Before he joined CSIS full time in 2008, he served as a CSIS non-resident Senior Associate for seven years.
-In addition, he was director of national defense and homeland security for Clark & Weinstock, director of Syracuse University's National Security Studies Program and a professor of practice at the Maxwell School of Citizenship and Public Affairs, and senior vice president at Science Applications International Corporation (SAIC).
-He served a total of 14 years at senior levels in the U.S. Defense Department under six defense secretaries.
+Prior to CSIS, Mr. Berteau was director of national defense and homeland security for Clark & Weinstock, director of Syracuse University's National Security Studies Program and a professor of practice at the Maxwell School of Citizenship and Public Affairs, and senior vice president at Science Applications International Corporation.
+Before SAIC, he held a variety of positions in the Department of Defense.
+Throughout his career, he served a total of 14 years at senior levels in the U.S. Defense Department under six defense secretaries.